RKoopman/sinatra-project-web-0916/readme.md

 # Requests
 - What type of requests will you use to create a new user and restaurant?
 - What about seeing all users/restaurants and seeing individual users/restaurants
-- In notes.md, write each type of request, the controller it hits, and action that deals with the request
+- In notes.md, write each type of request, the controller hits, and action that deals with the request

 When you've successfully built out an app that allows you to add a restaurant manually, add the Yelp API feature.
 We've included the Yelp gem.
 You'll need to login to get unique tokens at https://www.yelp.com/developers/documentation/v2/overview